 That evening was really very cold and my throat and lungs were really struggling by this point, so I skipped the moonlit trek up to 5000m and opted to stay by the fire.
 Once again, Milan, Anil, Nema and Phurba were so kind to prepare a steam and sit with me as I coughed and coughed and coughed and coughed.
 I’m so thankful for their care and patience.

-To be standing just 3,500m from the highest point of the earth is a really incredible experience.
-Actually summiting Everest and looking out across the mountains peaks must be euphoric (although after watching Everest, I have absolutely no desire to climb any higher than Base Camp 1).
+To be standing just 3,500m from the highest point of the earth is an incredible experience.
+Actually summiting Everest and looking out across the mountain peaks must be euphoric (although after watching the film Everest, I have absolutely no desire to climb any higher than Base Camp 1).
 The scenery and feeling of accomplishment outweighed just how ill I was feeling at this point.
 I was super glad that the doctor was absent at Namche Bazaar and I had decided to push on.

 That morning I had developed mountain swelling.
 Living in the tropics I am no stranger to fluid retention, but this mountain swelling was like nothing I’ve ever experienced before.
 I was worried that my skin wouldn’t have enough elasticity to hold the swelling and due to my feet swelling I developed my first blister.
 It was a very strange feeling trekking with legs that had an additional layer of fluid, I was very glad to have the swelling begin to go down as we arrived back in Gorakshep.

 The temperature that night went down to -25 degrees, to say it was freezing cold is an understatement — it was well below freezing cold.
 Even with two hot water bottles, thermals and a down sleeping bag I still shivered for most of the night and I was extremely glad to be heading down the next day to warmer climes, although still very cold, not -25 degrees cold.